tass23/UO_TE_v2.2/README.md

 No solutions exist.

 ### Development
-You can submit a pull request.
-Each request will be reviewed on a first come, first serve basis.
-New updates will be included, which means updating any forks, so backup your changes if you fork the main trunk!
+New updates will be included, which means updating any Clones, so backup your changes if you Clone the main trunk!

 License
 ----